lalabuy948/blog/content/posts/ipad-do-you-need-it/index.md

 ## Ergonomics.

 During the lunch or in the evening I would like to watch some news or a series.
-Bring laptop, unplug all devices such as dangles, keyboard, power adapter etc quite uncomfortable or it even might be without a battery.
+Bring laptop, unplug all devices such as dongles, keyboard, power adapter etc quite uncomfortable or it even might be without a battery.
 I started using iPad for that needs.
 No coolers noise, its not overheating and screen seems to be a bit better.
 Yes, screen is smaller but if you watch it alone who cares.

 Another interesting use case which works for me - watch youtube during doing some routine job - filling some nums to excel or stuff like that, you understood me..
 Basically iPad works here as external screen.
 I even saw app as I remember `duet`, which can transform your iPad to external screen.